- Why Do I Get the Black Screen with a Cursor Error in Windows 7/10/11?

 That’s how to fix the Windows 11 Black Screen with mouse cursor problem.
 The fixes above also show how to resolve the problem in Windows 10 and Windows 7.

-If you have a recovery drive, you can head to your computer’s manufacturer’s support page to find out how to use the recovery drive to restore your PC to factory settings.
-You should note that this option will erase your entire files.
+If you have a recovery drive, you can visit your computer’s manufacturer’s support page to learn how to use it to restore your PC to factory settings.
+However, this option will erase all your files.

 What other Windows issues would you like us to fix?